TourmalineCore/to-dos-api-cpp/docs/technologies.md

 - Less readable and informative error and warning messages.
 - Slower to implement new C++ standards.
 - Less modularity and extensibility compared to Clang.
+- GCC is not supporting popular developers tools like linters and autoformatters.

 ### Practical Considerations